Why should I delete my data from my supermarket?

 As well as many supermarkets selling this information to third parties, the industry also has a long history of data breaches.

-You can stop supermarkets using your personal data by sending a deletion request.
+You can stop supermarkets using your personal data by sending a deletion request through Rightly.
+We'll connect you to as many supermarkets as you need in one go.

 A deletion request is a written request that you send to a company asking for them to remove your personal information from their records.
 It's your right to decide what happens to your data under GDPR law.